Chronic Obstructive Pulmonary Disease (COPD)

 • Does not have transplantation contraindications

-It is more important to appreciate the various possible procedures and aim, instead of learning the exact indications.
+It is more important to understand the different possible procedures and their aims, rather than memorising exact indications.

 Reviewer: